cooljeanius/wesnoth_mods/campaigns/Flight_Freedom/README.txt

   changed the turns on which Kogw gives you your progress notifications.
 12 Rockfall: Made the dwarves fight the lava monsters.
 Also gave the player more time to escape.
+13 Betrayal: See note for 04a Caravan above.
+14 Hordes of the Fould Undead: Likewise.
+15 Gate of Storms: Likewise.
+16 Exodus: Likewise.
+17 Blockade: I tried to make the Merfolk and Nagas focus more on each other than the player.
+Also I've noticed the whole thing where the WML messes with the team colors doesn't exactly work, so I might want to change that, both here and in other scenarios where it's done similarly.
-18 Return to Morogor: I had finally run thru my massive gold reserves left over from River of Skulls by this point, but since all my spending of it previously had given me a large recall list, I needed to add more gold again to let me actually use it.
+18 Return to Morogor: I had finally run thru my massive gold reserves left over from River of Skulls by this point (on my first playthru), but since all my spending of it previously had given me a large recall list, I needed to add more gold again to let me actually use it.
+Also I tweaked the AI to try to make the enemy humans protect their leaders more, so that they'd fight the arriving AI drakes more than you, but that didn't really work.
+Also I edited the map to add more villages because I needed more places to heal.
-19 Liberation: I actually debugged my way thru this level originally, instead of editing it first, so these edits are untested, but they should still mostly reflect the debugging commands I used.
+19 Liberation: I actually debugged my way thru this level originally, instead of editing it first, so these edits were untested on my first playthru, but I have since tested them on a second playthru.
 Basically, I needed to up the turn limit again, because the original author liked chokepoints too much.
   I might want to edit the map later to widen some of the corridors...
-20 Endgame: These changes aren't all entirely tested, either.
-Mostly gold tweaks.
-The changes I made to the "enemy gold" event varied the amounts too much on difficulty in the changes I actually played thru with, so hopefully these newer amounts will be small enough in terms of their differences.
+20 Endgame: Mostly gold tweaks.
+The changes I made to the "enemy gold" event varied the amounts too much on difficulty in the changes I did my first playthru with, so these newer amounts should now be small enough in terms of their differences.
+I still might want to reduce them again though.

 Also, this doesn't exactly fit in any particular scenario, but I gave the Drake Guard the Steadfast ability, because otherwise at first glance it looks